Europe

 Dutch pancakes are a must for a trip to Amsterdam.
 They are flat like a crepe and cooked with fruit or savory ingredients.

 We stopped by the Pancake Bakery overlooking the Prinsengracht canal, that’s been at the location for 40 years.
-I choose the ham, apple and cheese.
+I chose the ham, apple and cheese.
 My bestie had one with bacon and cheese.
 Both were delicious.

 Located at Prinsengracht 1911015 DS Amsterdam.
 Open daily from 9 a.m. to 8:30 p.m.
+(9 p.m. on Friday and Saturday).

-Top Things to Do in Montreal
+Top Things to Do in Edinburgh

 Rijksmuseum